-Do security guards have the same authority as the police?
+Do Security Guards have the same authority as the Police?

 No. Security professionals are not police and can not operate in the same ways that a police officer would.
 It is imperative for the safety and liability of Security Guards and the client or company that employs them, that a guard effectively operates within the boundaries they are given.
 But what does that mean?
 While performing security duties, a guard must be able to assess when and how to apply force in a threatening situation and if the application of force is necessary.
-This can be a tricky judgment call.

 How much force can a Security Guard use?